erica-scarpa/VE/Excerpt q + al.md

  This almost complete tablet is the result of the post publication join of [[Excerpt q]] and [[Excerpt al]].

+ A picture of the tablet is available on [cdli](https://cdli.mpiwg-berlin.mpg.de/artifacts/242328).

 ## Excerpt q

  |           |          |                                             |